-Setting standards Strategic Objectives We will improve the quality and safety of care through our regulatory activities.
-By Making the patient experience integral to the way in which we assess clinics' performance.
-Seeking patients' views, and understanding their perspective, as part of the way we work.
-Publishing more HFEA data to drive improvements in clinic performance.
-Acknowledging that treatment is often unsuccessful.
-Working with professional groups to improve treatment success rates.
-We will improve the lifelong experience for donors, donor-conceived people, patients using donor conception and their wider families.
-By Providing information about donor conception directly to patients and donors through the Lifecycle campaign.
-Ensuring that clinics prepare patients adequately for donation and fully understand their role and importance as a lifelong information provider.
-Ensuring that egg and sperm donors are well supported and understand the lifelong commitment that follows from donation.
-Collecting and publishing information regarding donor egg and sperm availability in the UK, and addressing impacts for We will use the data in the HFEA Register of Treatments to improve outcomes and research. patients (for example, by providing more information about the implications of treatment abroad). reasing and informing choice By Improving the presentation of clinic comparison information on Choose a Fertility Clinic (CafC).
+- Making the patient experience integral to the way in which we assess clinics' performance. - Seeking patients' views, and understanding their perspective, as part of the way we work. - Publishing more HFEA data to drive improvements in clinic performance. - Acknowledging that treatment is often unsuccessful. - Working with professional groups to improve treatment success rates.

+We will improve the lifelong By... experience for donors, donor-conceived people, patients using donor conception and their wider families.

+- Providing information about donor conception directly to patients and donors through the Lifecycle campaign. - Ensuring that clinics prepare patients adequately for donation and fully understand their role and importance as a lifelong information provider. - Ensuring that egg and sperm donors are well supported and understand the lifelong commitment that follows from donation. - Collecting and publishing information regarding donor egg and sperm availability in the UK, and addressing impacts for patients (for example, by providing more information about the implications of treatment abroad).

+Increasing and informing choice